‘Fixer Upper’ Star Chip Gaines A Fraud? Former Business Partners Sue HGTV Star For Millions

 According to NY Daily News, John L. Lewis and Richard L. Clark were co-owners of Magnolia Realty prior to the first season of Fixer Upper.
 The two men owned the company with Chip and helped found it in 2007.
 They say that Chip developed ideas for the series while working for the company.

 Lewis and Clark claim that Chip bought them out for $2,500 each but did not inform them about the show and how it might improve the company’s value.
-They allege that Chip convinced them to sell out because he didn’t want to share profits from the show.
+They allege that Chip convinced them to sell because he didn’t want to share profits from the show.

 “In summary, at a time when only the Defendants knew that Fixer Upper had been fast-tracked for a one-hour premiere on HGTV and was on the verge of radically changing their lives and business enterprises, Chip Gaines conspired to eliminate his business partners — notwithstanding their longstanding friendship — in order to ensure that he alone would profit from Magnolia Realty’s association with Fixer Upper,” the lawsuit explained.